lynda365/lynda365.github.io/_posts/2022-02-09-chana-masala.md

 - Add the ground coriander and turmeric and fry, stirring for 2 more minutes.
 - Add the tomatoes, drained chickpeas, salt and water.
 Bring to the boil and simmer for 20 minutes.
 - Stir in the garam masala and lemon juice.
-- Serve with rice, cucumber, spring onion and red pepper salad, and chopped coriander leaves
+- Serve with rice, cucumber, spring onion and red pepper salad, and chopped coriander leaves.

 comments:
 - Serves 4-6